-There are many ways you can lose computer documents.
+There are many ways to lose computer documents.

 You can delete them accidentally.
 This happens when your fingers slip and you click the wrong mouse button.

 An application crashes.
-Today’s software is more robust than in the past, yet things can still fail, sending your last hour’s work to electronic oblivion.
+Today’s software is more robust than in the past.
+Yet things can fail and send your last hour’s work to electronic oblivion.

 Occasionally catastrophic hardware failures trash data.
 My last major document disaster happened when a fuse blew.

-In most cases, recovering recently lost files is straightforward.
-You might not get everything back, but you can limit any damage.
+Recovering recently lost files should be straightforward.
+You might not get everything back, but you can limit the damage.

 Your first line of defence for lost documents may be simple.
 After staring open-mouthed at a suddenly blank screen, you can magically restore everything in an instant by pressing Control-Z. This is the standard Undo command.
-It also repairs software stuff-ups.
+It doubles as a tool for repairing software errors.